Does the World Need Another Data Tool?

 But I don't think so.
 I think the analytics industry built an incredible ecosystem for a narrow audience and mistook that audience for the whole market.
 I think I'm not the only founder who's pivoted away from a good idea because the data infrastructure underneath was too hard.
 And I think the rise of AI agents is about to make the foundation problem impossible to ignore.

 The question that keeps me going isn't "does the world need this?"
-It's "why didn't this exist when I needed it?"
+It's why didn't this exist when I needed it the most?